Therapy for Anxiety – Here Is What You Need to Know

 Rather than obsess over your perceived fear to the point of frustration, you redirect your mind.
 Your therapist will work with you to identify negative thoughts and see that they are not always realistic.
 That way, the next time you feel anxious, you will confront your thoughts and replace them with positive ones.

-Most people living with anxiety feel embarrassed and avoid situations that may trigger them.
+Most people living with a disorder feel embarrassed and avoid situations that may trigger the symptoms.
 Doing so is a temporary solution; you might eventually encounter an unavoidable situation.
 Therapy builds self-awareness to help you learn more about your anxiety and how to cope.